Photo Credit: Akhil Arora/Gadgets 360

 Jagmeet Singh: Microsoft Surface Go

 I often do some work while commuting.
 Checking for new emails or responding them while on-the-move is quite feasible through a smartphone.
-But I usually spend my travel time in writing new feature pieces or transcribing recent interviews that both a compact PC-like machine.
+But I usually spend my travel time in writing new feature pieces or transcribing recent interviews that both require a compact PC-like machine.
 I do carry my work laptop, but in the recent past, I observed the need for an even smaller device that I can take with me in most of the places.
 I found the iPad as an early solution.
 However, I ended up purchasing a Microsoft Surface Go.

 Since the Surface Go provides me with the full Windows experience, I can not just open apps that are limited to iOS (read iPadOS) but also access all major software packages that I used to have on my desktop or work laptop.
 The portable design of the Surface Go also makes it an easy-to-carry machine and the optional keyboard adds productivity.
 Likewise, the touchscreen experience on the device is also on par with my iPhone.
 The only thing that lacks here is the battery life that gets exhausted in five-six hours of regular use.
 Nevertheless, there is a USB Type-C port that supports the Power Delivery (PD).
 So I use a compatible power bank for charging on-the-go.